ibm-cloud-docs/hp-virtual-servers/tutorial-secure-build-server.md

 Wait until your service instance is successfully provisioned.
 After the {{site.data.keyword.hpvs}} instance is provisioned, you can view it in your IBM Cloud resource list.

-The `ibmcloud hpvs instance` command prints detailed information about the instance including its public IP address.
+The `ibmcloud hpvs instance` command prints detailed information about the instance that includes its public IP address.
 Make a note of this IP address and proceed to the final step of our tutorial.

 ### 3. Run and use the Secure Bitcoin Wallet application.